Junyu-Tang/AFMVisual/README.md

 ```
 <img src="./Demo/EvolveToEq.png" alt="Alt Text" width="345" height="240">

+The magnetizations eventally evolve to a position with $\theta=1.05221$.
 The norm of the torques can also be found in the right table, which is close to zero for an equilibrium state.

 * To find the energy minimum with initial guess $(\theta_1,\theta_2,\phi_1,\phi_2)=(\pi/2,\pi/2,0,\pi)$